 Who is this course for

-This course is at Upper Intermediate/Advanced level and so would not be suitable for people who are new to studying philosophy.
+This course is at Upper Intermediate level and so would not be suitable for people who are new to studying philosophy.
 It would be an ideal continuation course for students who have previously studied on our Intermediate level courses and who now want a course that will look at the work of a particular philosopher in some depth.
 It may also be suitable for people who have had some previous grounding in Philosophy and who now want to study in more depth.
+You do not need to have a detailed knowledge of Heidegger's work as this is what the course aims to provide.

 What does this course cover